Pragmateam/coding-dojo/README.md

 <img width="356" src="https://cloud.githubusercontent.com/assets/2061821/23496537/d44b6ca0-ff72-11e6-9ac6-f3c2828beab3.png">

-A Coding Dojo is a programming session based around a simple coding challenge.
+A Coding Dojo is a programming session based on a simple coding challenge.
 Programmers of different skill levels are invited to engage in deliberate practice as equals.

-The premise of a Coding Dojo is to promote continuous learning in a safe enfironment.
+The premise of a Coding Dojo is to promote continuous learning in a safe environment.
 It is both non-competitive and inclusive.
 People of different skill levels collaborate together, encouraging each other to talk openly about design and techniques.